QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

 It’s good.
 Shall we test the function with :math:`d=2` by simply changing the input parameter value of dimension for QuickConstruct?

-It’s good.
-Shall we test the function with :math:`d=2` by simply changing the input parameter value of dimension for QuickConstruct

 .. code:: ipython3

     dim = 2